camille-readbean/tp/docs/DeveloperGuide.md

       Use case ends.

-### **Use case: UC07 - Schedule an appointment**
+### **Use case: UC08 - Schedule an appointment**

 **MSS**

 1. User requests to add a new appointment for a specific client.
 2. User inputs in appointment details.
 3. SWEE updates the specified client with the newly added appointment.
+4. SWEE lists out all current contacts that have been saved (UC05).

     Use case ends.

 **Extensions**

 * 2a.
-The given client index is invalid.
+The user's given input format is invalid.

     * 2a1.
 SWEE shows an error message.
     * 2a2.
-User inputs in the client's index again.
+User inputs in the client's index and appointment details again
     * 2a3.
-Repeat steps 2a1-2a2 until the input is a valid index.

-        Use case resumes at step 3.

-* 2b.
-The given input format for the appointment is invalid.

-    * 2b1.
-SWEE prompts user to input the client's details in the correct format.
-    * 2b2.
-User inputs in the client's details again.
-    * 2b3.
 Repeat steps 2a1-2a2 until the input is in the correct format.

       Use case resumes at step 3.

-### **Use case: UC08 - Unschedule an appointment**
+### **Use case: UC09 - Unschedule an appointment**

 **MSS**

 1. User requests to delete an existing appointment for a specific client.
 2. User inputs in the client and appointment index.
 3. SWEE updates the specified client by deleting the specified appointment.
+4. SWEE lists out all current contacts that have been saved (UC05).

    Use case ends.